There has been one epic problem in all my family tree research:

 whose origin is unknown.

-And yet, this letter seems to be true!
+And yet, this letter seems to have some truth!

 The documentary evidence does actually point to the Baronets branch.

-DNA testing (see below) proves beyond doubt that my family is closely related to the Baronets branch.
+DNA testing (see below) proves we are related to the Baronets branch.

 We discovered that, contrary to the official histories, the 1st Baronet did have a daughter,